clojure-liberator/liberator/index.md

 [Ring](https://github.com/ring-clojure/ring), the defacto Clojure web development environment.
-Typically you will use liberator together with a routing library like [compojure](https://github.com/weavejester/compojure) and a library to generate the resources' representations.
+Typically you will use liberator together with a routing library like [compojure](https://github.com/weavejester/compojure) or [bidi](https://github.com/juxt/bidi) and a library to generate the resources' representations.
 The representations may be in HTML, generated with a library like [hiccup](https://github.com/weavejester/hiccup), or they could be represented in something like JSON or XML by using the appropriate libraries.